kevL/yata/ReadMe.txt

-           print their string values to the statusbar if Dialog.Tlk has been pathed dialogalt= as "dialog=" but for a custom talktable
+           print their string values to the statusbar if Dialog.Tlk has been pathed dialogalt= as "dialog=" but for a custom talktable maximized= "true" (without quotes) to start Yata in a maximized window.
+A true setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored.

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).